mahmoud-y0usef/c-programming-language-trainning/README.md

 Each of the following lines will contain the passwords N 1 ≤ N ≤ 10^4 Output
 Print Incorrect if the password is wrong, otherwise print Correct](https://github.com/mahmoud-y0usef/c-programming-language-trainning/blob/main/proplem%20solving%20c/proplem2.c)

+* [Problem statement
+    Foad finished his Thanway Amma exams, and he is looking for a highly ranked   university to study Computer Science degree.
+Then, He started to do a college list   with the admission criteria for each college.
+    After long research, he found his dream university in the UK, but he got frustrated by   his marks.
+In fact, his marks may decrease the chance of getting into his dream   university.
+The admission criteria of the university in terms of school subjects
+    He must obtain more than or equal 65 in Math ( m ), more than or equal 55 in physics  ( p ),   and more than or equal 50 in Chemistry ( c ).
+All must be with a total of more  than or equal to 190, or to obtain more than or equal 140 in Math and Physics.
+Can  you  solve foad's problem, and tell him if he can be admitted or not into his dream  university.
+    Input
+    The first line of the input contains one integer m (m ≥ 0 ), the second line is one integer p (p ≥ 0), and the third is c (c  ≥ 0).
+    Output
+    Print if Foad will pass the admission phase at the university or not.](https://github.com/mahmoud-y0usef/c-programming-language-trainning/blob/main/proplem%20solving%20c/proplem3.c)